WebDevJL/journal/docs/blog/12-02-2021-debugging-in-nodejs-and-vsc.md

 ---
 title: How to debug a Nodejs project in VSC
-subtitle: Debugging is at the heart of software development.
+description: Debugging is at the heart of software development.
 Enable it today in your favorite IDE.
-author: Jeremie Litzler
+# author: Jeremie Litzler
-date: 12 Feb 2021
+# date: 12 Feb 2021
-hero_image: '../static/images/12-02-2021-debugging-in-nodejs-and-vsc.jpg'
+heroImage: "/images/12-02-2021-debugging-in-nodejs-and-vsc.jpg"
+heroAlt: Screenshot of the course homepage
-category: Web development, Guides
+# category: Web development, Guides
-tag: NodeJS, Visual Studio Code, Configure IDE
+# tag: NodeJS, Visual Studio Code, Configure IDE
 ---

 Debugging is the life of any developper.
 It allows you to check when your code doesn't behave... because you gave it the wrong instructions.